ps2homebrew/wOPL/README.md

   * uOPL uses a slightly older build environment in an attempt to increase stability, more akin to OPL r2049
   * Multi USB works without issues (workaround)
   * ATA HDD support ala grimdoomers fork
-  * UDPBD support (as a build variant) ala tihmstar & el_isra forks (untested) - likely needs more work
+  * UDPBD support (as a build variant) ala tihmstar & el_isra forks (untested) - likely needs more work and testers to confirm
-  * Favourites Menu
+  * Favourites Menu Page (R3 Toggle's Favorite Marker)
-  * Optional per-game Neutrino core loading for increased compatibility
+  * Optional per-game settings for Neutrino core loading for alternative compatibility on the fly
   * Additional Mode 7 ala Neutrino (works with both Neutrino and OPL core)
   * Legacy apps paths with `mass:` work
   * Two new built in themes `<uOPL>` & `<uOPL-CF>`
   * Additional theme options
   * Debug builds have the option to send LOGs to a BDM device
-  * Disable all button for cheats selection menu
+  * Disable all button added for cheats selection menu
   * Cancel pending ART requests at launch (should stop a crash that occurs when traversing the games list quickly and suddenly launching a title)

 ### Neutrino Support